The framework and policies which govern how we operate

 This Corporate Governance Statement was approved by the Board on 15 August 2023.

 It includes a reconciliation of the ASX Corporate Governance Principles & Recommendations - Fourth Edition (ASX Principles) against Dexus’s governance framework which discloses how Dexus met each of the ASX Principles during the financial year ended 30 June 2023 (reporting period).

 Appendix 4G - Key to Disclosures Corporate Governance Council Principles and Recommendations

 Our governance framework

-The Board implements a corporate governance framework that applies to all DXFM funds, the Dexus Wholesale Property Fund (DWPF), the Healthcare Wholesale Property Fund (HWPF), capital partner investments and mandates.
+The Board has implemented a corporate governance framework that applies to all DXFM funds comprising the ASX-listed entity DXS, the Dexus Wholesale Property Fund (DWPF), the Dexus Healthcare Property Fund (DHPF) and all third party capital partners.

 Key documentation that outline our corporate governance framework, including Terms of References, Committee & Corporate structures and relevant policies, can be downloaded here:

 We recognise that every person has the right to live a life that is free from fear, harassment and discrimination, and that everyone is entitled to a universal set of human rights.
 As a signatory to the United Nations Global Compact, we are publicly committed to respecting and supporting human rights in line with international standards.